-Please be advised that while Santiago de Chile is a city rich in culture and beauty, recent increases in criminal activity have been reported.
-Visitors are encouraged to exercise heightened caution and stay informed about local safety guidelines during their stay.
+Please be aware that while Santiago de Chile is a city rich in culture and beauty, there has been a recent increase in criminal activity.
+Visitors are encouraged to exercise caution and stay informed about local safety guidelines during their stay.

 _______________

-Today, according to the Inter-American Development Bank, Santiago is considered the most sustainable city in Latin America, and although landlocked, its proximity to the Andes Mountains, modernity and commercial dynamism make it one of the most important tourist destinations within the South American subcontinent.
-There is a constant renewal of the city's urban and road infrastructure and, with some ups and downs, an improvement in people's quality of life.
+Today, Santiago is recognized as one of the most sustainable cities in Latin America.
+Although landlocked, its proximity to the Andes Mountains, modernity, and commercial dynamism make it a key tourist destination in the South American subcontinent.
+The city undergoes continuous renewal of its urban and road infrastructure, contributing—despite some challenges—to an overall improvement in residents' quality of life.

 How to Get to Santiago de Chile

-By land: More than 80 border crossings connect with neighboring countries, most of them with Argentina, the main and closest to Santiago being the "Paso Los Libertadores", 153 km.
-NE of the Chilean capital, in the Andes Mountains, at 3,200 meters above sea level, connecting with the province of Mendoza, Argentina.
+- By land: More than 80 border crossings connect with neighboring countries, most of them with Argentina.
+The main and closest crossing to Santiago is "Paso Los Libertadores", 153 km northeast of the Chilean capital, in the Andes Mountains, at 3,200 meters above sea level.
+It connects with the province of Mendoza, Argentina.

-On the other hand, the Metro de Santiago is the subway train that covers most of the city, being the longest metro line in South America.
+At the same time, the Santiago Metro is the subway train that runs through most of the city, being the longest subway in South America.
 Here you can see detailed information about the stations and/or download the line map.

 Palacio de La Moneda

-Seat of the Government of the Republic of Chile, a building that represents the civic heart of the city of Santiago, normally open to pedestrian traffic through an interior alley that runs between Bernardo O'Higgins Avenue and Moneda Street, the palace is much visited by national and foreign travelers, not only because it is the seat of the Government of Chile, but also because of the important events that have taken place in it.
-It was bombed and partially burned in 1973 and was rebuilt with the same exterior architectural features with which it was created, modifying only some interior rooms.
+Seat of the Government of the Republic of Chile, a building that represents the civic heart of the city of Santiago.
+The palace is frequently visited by both national and international travelers, not only because it is the seat of the Government of Chile, but also because of the important events that have taken place there.
+It was bombed and partially burned in 1973 and was rebuilt with the same exterior architectural features, modifying only some interior rooms.

-The palace, of Italian neoclassical style, is also known as La Casa de Toesca (Toesca's House) in memory of its designer, Joaquin Toesca.
-Inaugurated in 1805, this was the building where coins were minted, hence its name.
+The palace, in the Italian neoclassical style, is also known as La Casa de Toesca (Toesca's House) in memory of its designer, Joaquín Toesca.
+Inaugurated in 1805, this building was originally where coins were minted, hence its name.
 The Palacio de La Moneda is open to the public every year on the "Day of Cultural Heritage", celebrated on the last Sunday in May, when the most important buildings in the country's history and culture are opened to visitors.

 Plaza de la Constitucion

-Next to La Moneda Palace, surrounded mostly by buildings occupied by government offices, and a minority by commerce.
-Until the early twentieth century the place was a residential area, in 1925 began the construction of two large buildings, which until today belong to Ministries.
-Other buildings around the Plaza belong to the Ministry of Foreign Affairs, the Ministry of Justice, the Central Bank of Chile and the Ministry of Labor.
-The Plaza de la Constitucion is within walking distance of the Universidad de Chile and La Moneda Metro stations.
+Located next to La Moneda Palace and mostly surrounded by buildings occupied by government offices, with a few commercial establishments.
+Until the early twentieth century, the area was residential.
+In 1925, the construction of two large buildings began, which still belong to various Ministries today.
+Other buildings around the Plaza house the Ministry of Foreign Affairs, the Ministry of Justice, the Central Bank of Chile, and the Ministry of Labor.
+The Plaza de la Constitución is within walking distance of the Universidad de Chile and La Moneda Metro stations.

 Catedral Metropolitana de Santiago

-The Metropolitan Cathedral of Santiago is the main catholic temple in Chile.
-Its current building dates from 1748, but before this church there were other buildings, destroyed by fires or earthquakes.
-In fact, the current structure is the fifth to be rebuilt on the site for the same purpose.
+The Metropolitan Cathedral of Santiago is the main Catholic temple in Chile.
+Its current building dates from 1748, but before this church, there were other structures that were destroyed by fires or earthquakes.
+In fact, the current structure is the fifth one built on this site for the same purpose.
 The Cathedral is located in the heart of Santiago, next to the Plaza de Armas, a place known today as the "Km.
-0 of Chile".
+0 of Chile."

-Since 1952 the Metropolitan Cathedral is a National Monument, it also has an incalculable historical value for the country because here lie the remains of many bishops of the Chilean Catholic Church, other great personalities and it is the place where the most important commemorative ceremonies of the Nation are celebrated, such as the "Te Deum Ecumenico" of the National Holidays.
+Since 1952, the Metropolitan Cathedral has been a National Monument.
+It also holds immense historical value for the country, as it houses the remains of many bishops of the Chilean Catholic Church and other notable personalities.
+It is also the site where the most important commemorative ceremonies of the nation are celebrated, such as the "Te Deum Ecuménico" of the National Holidays.

 Mercado Central

-One of the most traditional places to eat in Santiago, declared a Historic Monument, located just 3 blocks away from the Plaza de Armas, a very popular site for tourists.
-The Mercado Central is considered one of the symbols of the Chilean popular culture, you can go to many typical restaurants that specialize in serving national and international travelers with tasty dishes based mainly on fish and seafood.
-There is also a great variety of handicraft stores, meat, fish, fruit and vegetable stalls, etc.
+One of the most traditional places to eat in Santiago, declared a Historic Monument, located just three blocks away from the Plaza de Armas, a very popular site for tourists.
+The Mercado Central is considered one of the symbols of Chilean popular culture.
+You can visit many typical restaurants that specialize in serving national and international travelers with tasty dishes based mainly on fish and seafood.
+There is also a great variety of handicraft stores, as well as meat, fish, fruit, and vegetable stalls.

 The Santiago Metropolitan Park (also known by its acronym PARQUEMET) is a large green area in the city, under the jurisdiction of the Ministerio de Vivienda y Urbanismo, with more than 720 hectares that make it the largest in Chile and Latin America.

-It is made up of the San Cristobal, Chacarillas, Los Gemelos hills and intermediate sectors, the heart of this urban park is San Cristobal Hill, on whose top you can see from anywhere in the city the image of the Immaculate Conception, a huge statue of the Virgin Mary brought from Paris at the beginning of the 20th century.
+The park includes the San Cristóbal, Chacarillas, and Los Gemelos hills, as well as intermediate sectors.
+The heart of this urban park is San Cristóbal Hill, where you can see the image of the Immaculate Conception, a huge statue of the Virgin Mary brought from Paris at the beginning of the 20th century, from anywhere in the city.

-At the base of the Virgin is the Sanctuary from where Pope John Paul II blessed the city and the country during his visit to Chile in 1987.
-Nearby is the Mirador Terraza Bellavista, a lookout from where you have a good panoramic view of Santiago and where the Funicular's Summit Station is also located.
-Further down, the Funicular also stops at the Estacion Zoologico, where visitors to the National Zoological Park go down to visit a great variety of native and exotic fauna.
-Another attraction to tour PARQUEMET is the Santiago Cable Car, detailed below.
+At the base of the Virgin statue is the Sanctuary, where Pope John Paul II blessed the city and the country during his visit to Chile in 1987.
+Nearby is the Mirador Terraza Bellavista, a lookout offering a panoramic view of Santiago and the location of the Funicular's Summit Station.
+Further down, the Funicular also stops at the Estación Zoológico, where visitors can access the National Zoological Park, home to a great variety of native and exotic fauna.
+Another attraction in PARQUEMET is the Santiago Cable Car, detailed below.

-A former observatory and Historical Monument of the Metropolitan Park is the Manuel Foster Astronomical Observatory, installed in 1903 by an American expedition with the permission of the Chilean government, still with its almost original equipment.
-Other attractions of the park are the Tupahue and Antilen swimming pools, restaurants, convention centers, the "Pablo Neruda" Amphitheater, the "Gabriela Mistral" children's playground, botanical gardens, lookout points, numerous trails frequented by athletes, etc.
+A former observatory and Historical Monument of the Metropolitan Park is the Manuel Foster Astronomical Observatory.
+Installed in 1903 by an American expedition with the permission of the Chilean government, it still retains almost all of its original equipment.
+Other attractions in the park include the Tupahue and Antilen swimming pools, restaurants, convention centers, the "Pablo Neruda" Amphitheater, the "Gabriela Mistral" children's playground, botanical gardens, lookout points, and numerous trails frequented by athletes.

 Parque Forestal